Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Further Experimental Details

 \section{Further Experimental Details}

 We ran our experiments on an Intel i7-8650U CPU with 8 cores.
 Agents were trained with Stable Baselines3 \citep{stable-baselines3}.
-Most hyperparameters were set to their default values except for the ones reported in Tables \ref{tab:PPO_hyperparameters} (PPO) and \ref{tab:DQN_hyperparameters} (DQN), which seemed to work better than the default values.
+Most hyperparameters were set to their default values except for the ones reported in Tables \ref{tab:PPO_hyperparameters} (PPO) and \ref{tab:DQN_hyperparameters} (DQN), which worked better than the default values for these particular environments.